Friedrich Heinrich Jacobi: Controversy with Schelling

 Jacobi and Schelling knew each other before the controversy.
-After being anointed as the president of the Bavarian Academy of Sciences (Bavarian Akademie der Wissenschaften), Jacobi worked along with Schelling as colleagues.
+After being appointed as the president of the Bavarian Academy of Sciences (Bayerische Akademie der Wissenschaften), Jacobi worked along with Schelling as colleagues.
 As illustrated above, a great portion of Jacobi's work focused on opposing the Spinozist pantheism as well as fatalism.
-From Jacobi's perspective, Schelling, his colleague as well as one of the most viral philosophers at that time, matches his criteria of pantheism perfectly.
+From Jacobi's perspective, Schelling, his colleague as well as one of the most influential philosophers at that time, matches his criteria of pantheism perfectly.
 Jacobi holds a viewpoint that the Naturphilosophie of Schelling is essentially a philosophy without the transcendental realm: everything emerges from a unconditional nature (natura naturans), which leads to a conclusion that God is nature that is graspable by human reason, while not the "total other" in Christian traditions; in the meantime, the realm of faith, which is the central conception that Jacobi intended to restore, is faded in Schelling's rationalism.
 Jacobi consequently published On the Divine Things (Von den göttlichen Dingen) in 1811, initiated the controversy towards Schelling.
-In this treatise, Jacobi condemns Schelling for he eliminates the freedom of God by integrating God into nature, whilst nature is a "whole" (Ganzes) that is manipulated by logical necessity or causality.
-According Christian tradition, God ought to be totally independent of all necessity.
-As for himself, Jacobi insists that the freedom of God manifests itself when God is acting as a ultimate cause, that operates free action (handlung), instead of being framed in logical necessity (nature, in this context).
+In this treatise, Jacobi condemns Schelling because he eliminates the freedom of God by integrating God into nature, whilst nature is a "whole" (Ganzes) that is manipulated by logical necessity or causality.
+According to the Christian tradition, God ought to be totally independent of all necessity.
+As for himself, Jacobi insists that the freedom of God manifests itself when God is acting as an ultimate cause, which operates free action (handlung), instead of being framed in logical necessity (nature, in this context).

-Correspondingly, Schelling responded Jacobi by his last publication Denkmal in next year.
-The way Schelling defended himself is re-emphasize his idea in his 1809 Philosophical Inquiries into the Essence of Human Freedom (Freiheitschrift).
-According to Schelling, the relationship between God and nature must be taken account to philosophy, or it will leave "an unnatural God and a godless nature".
+Correspondingly, Schelling responded to Jacobi with his last publication Denkmal in next year.
+The way Schelling defended himself is to re-emphasise his idea in his 1809 Philosophical Inquiries into the Essence of Human Freedom (Freiheitschrift).
+According to Schelling, the relationship between God and nature must be taken into account in philosophy, or it will leave "an unnatural God and a godless nature".
 In other words, Schelling's reaction based on this viewpoint: freedom does not expel necessity but contains it.
-Schelling holds a quite Kantian position, claiming that freedom implies self-determination while not merely actions.
-Therefore, freedom does not present itself on actions, but on the obedience to certain rules that is not imposed from outside, but from within.
-To Schelling, since these rules emerge without the interference from outside, this is the indication of self-determinance of the nature, namely, freedom; additionally, it is this self-determinance that made freedom actions emphasized by Jacobi possible.
-In other words, in Schelling's discourse, freedom and necessity do not essentially expel each other, rather, freedom and necessity are ultimately one.
+Schelling holds a quite Kantian position, claiming that freedom implies self-determination, not merely actions.
+Therefore, freedom does not present itself in actions, but in the obedience to certain rules that are not imposed from outside, but from within.
+To Schelling, since these rules emerge without the interference from outside, this is an indication of nature's self-determination, namely, freedom; additionally, it is this self-determination that made the freedom of actions emphasized by Jacobi possible.
+In other words, in Schelling's discourse, freedom and necessity do not essentially expel each other; rather, freedom and necessity are ultimately one.